 And a community is never a formed thing; it's always working out how it can survive and prosper.
 Landcare groups are in the middle of these networks and differences, creating the events and projects where people forge strong relationships.
 There's usually an environmental purpose, but as much as anything else, people really appreciate the chance to have a good time with the people they live alongside.

 Newham and District Landcare have put food and their local primary school at the centre of their environmental efforts.
 As a result, they have done a lot of environmental work and strengthened their community.
-Here is Penny Roberts talking about what they have done:
+Hit the image below to hear Penny Roberts talking about what they have done:

 Get the stories out!
-Feel free to use this post in your newsletter or report to your Facebook page.
+Feel free to use this post in your newsletter or Facebook page.